pmean/build-website/text/06/AdditionsImprovements.md

 > These courses are incomplete, but I hope to finish them quickly, as I
 > will be talking about both topics in London at the PharmaIQ conference
 >
-> I\'ve also added some definitions to my definitions page:
+> I've also added some definitions to my definitions page:
 >
 > -   [Stats: What is a control
 >     chart?](www.childrensmercy.org/definitions/ControlChart.htm)